Double encoding: Description

 In double encoding, data is encoded twice in a row using the same encoding scheme, that is, double-encoded form of data X is Encode(Encode(X)) where Encode is an encoding function.

 Double encoding is usually used as an attack technique to bypass authorization schemes or security filters that intercept user input.
 In double encoding attacks against security filters, characters of the payload that are treated as illegal by those filters are replaced with their double-encoded form.
 Security filters might treat data X and its encoded form as illegal.
-However, it is still possible for Encode(Encode(X)), which is the double-encoded form of data X, to not to be treated as illegal by security filters and hence pass through them, but later on, the target system might use the double-decoded form of Encode(Encode(X)), which is X, something that the filters would have been treated as illegal.
+However, it is still possible for Encode(Encode(X)), which is the double-encoded form of data X, not to be treated as illegal by security filters and hence pass through them, but later on, the target system might use the double-decoded form of Encode(Encode(X)), which is X, something that the filters would have been treated as illegal.